 As you can see the imagination and creativity are endless!

 Develop Sense of Independence and Confidence

 Watch as your toddler tries to get onto (or into, if you choose to get a cozy coupe style fire engine) and off of the ride on toy.

-Riding along on a foot powered fire engine will allow your little one to gain the confidence she needs to eventually move to a tricycle and then a bicycle!
+Riding along on a foot powered fire engine will allow your little one to gain the confidence they need to eventually move to a tricycle or balance bike and then a bicycle!

 Build Theme Based Vocabulary

 With a ride on fire truck, you and your toddler can practice using many new fire related words.

 The kids will be able to practice skills such as turn taking (if there is only one ride on toy that a few children want to use), eye contact, patience, problem solving, etc.